Greene, G. K. (gkg6)

 LEADERSHIP EXPERIENCE

-Consultant, Kennedy Greene LLC 2022-
+Consultant, Kennedy Greene LLC, 2022-

-Mentor, NJ School Administrator Residency Program 2022-
+Mentor, New Jersey School Administrator Residency Program, 2022-

-Superintendent, Newton Public Schools 2009-2022
+Superintendent, Newton Public Schools, 2009-2022

-Principal, North Warren Regional Middle/High School 2001-2009
+Principal, North Warren Regional Middle/High School, 2001-2009

-Assistant Principal, Phillipsburg High School 1998-2001
+Assistant Principal, Phillipsburg High School, 1998-2001

-Dean of Students, Phillipsburg High School 1996-1998
+Dean of Students, Phillipsburg High School, 1996-1998

 TEACHING EXPERIENCE

-Adjunct Professor, Educational Leadership Program 2018-2022
+Adjunct Professor, Educational Leadership Program, Centenary University, 2018-2022

-Adjunct Professor, Educational Leadership Program 2014-2019
+Adjunct Professor, Educational Leadership Program, College of Education, Lehigh University, 2014-2019

 Social Studies Teacher, Phillipsburg High School 1991-1996